 Fresh chile peppers are a common ingredient in Mexican food.
 Jalapenos are a ubiquitous ingredient in pico de gallo, chile rellenos (which means stuffed chiles), and the hearty stew chile verde, which gets its spice from green chiles.
 Their popularity in Mexican cuisine may be due to the fact that green chile peppers grow well in hot climates.

 Although they can be harvested throughout the summer, these peppers reach their peak in late summer and are best when harvested then.
 Green chiles come in thousands of varieties, and some peppers even go by different names.
 This can be very confusing if you're looking for a specific type of pepper, but once you get a handle on the more popular fresh chiles and some of the names they go by, you will have no trouble finding the right chile for your recipe.
+For different degrees of spiciness among the different types of peppers, consult the Scoville Heat Scale.

 01 of 07